 - Avoid pulling on the power cord when unplugging your Surface.
 Gently removing the connector from the charging connector can help prevent damage to your power cord.

-- If you find any damage on any part of your Surface chargers cords, stop using the cord and contact Microsoft Support for options.
+- If you find any damage on any part of your Surface charger cords, stop using the cord and contact Microsoft Support for options.

 I hope you find these tips informative enough!